SasanSarbishegi/Optimizing-Quantum-State-Transformation/README.md

-This repository implements optimization algorithms for transforming two-qubit quantum states using local operations, with a focus on entanglement purification.
-The code demonstrates how to optimize local quantum channels to prepare target states and maximize fidelity

 # Optimizing Quantum State Transformation Under Locality Constraint

 This repository contains a numerical framework for **deterministic and probabilistic bipartite quantum state transformations under locality constraints**, using **gradient-based optimization on a complex Stiefel manifold** to construct optimized local quantum channels.